Traditional Bread Stuffing

 - Preheat oven to 400 degrees F. Butter a 9×13-inch casserole dish; set aside.

 - Add the bread cubes, chicken stock, eggs, salt and pepper, and stir with a rubber spatula or wooden spoon to distribute the dry and wet ingredients evenly.
-Turn the mixture into the prepared casserole dish.
+Turn the mixture into the prepared casserole dish and press into a compact layer.

 - Cover with foil and bake for 25 minutes.
 Remove the foil and continue to bake until golden brown, 25 to 30 additional minutes.
 Allow to sit for 10 minutes before serving.